terdelyi/phanstatic/README.md

 ## Content basics

-Structuring the content is simple.
-The `content` folder is where your files live:
+Structuring the content is straightforward.
+The `content` folder is where your pages and collections live:

-- `content/pages`: This is where you put your `.php` files.
+- `content/pages`: This is where you put your page templates with `.php` extension.
-- `content/collections`: This is where you put your `.md` files under subdirectories named as your collection key.
+- `content/collections`: This is where you put your collections in subdirectories and their items as `.md` files.
-- `content/assets`: Any of these files will be published under `dist/assets`.
-It can be `.js`, `.css` or any type of images.
+- `content/assets`: Any files placed in here will be published under `dist/assets`.

 ### Example project structure